 Once you tap all the ammo entries appear.

 So this is what a firing set looks like after picking a few values.

-Scroll down to Addendum Two to see more details about Firing Sessions and Firing Sets.
+There are more details about Firing Sessions and Firing Sets below.

 You can add a photo if you want or create a text report.